-Sampling methods will conform to the standard targeted riffle composite (TRC) methods for documenting and describing BMI assemblages and physical habitat described by the SWRCB's Surface Water Ambient Program (SWAMP) in February 2007.
+Sampling methods will conform to the standard targeted riffle composite (TRC) methods for documenting and describing BMI assemblages and physical habitat described by the SWRCB's SWAMP in February 2007.
 Each study site will be wadeable and about 250 meters (m) in length.
 Before sampling begins, the number of riffle habitat units contained in the site will be visually estimated.
-A total of eight samples will be taken form a targeted riffle habitat within the site to form a single composite riffle sample.
+A total of eight samples will be taken from a targeted riffle habitat within the site to form a single composite riffle sample.
 More than one kick sample per riffle may be collected.
 However, if there are fewer than eight distinct riffles in the site, sampling points will be spread throughout the site as much as possible.
 If there are more than eight riffles in the site, one or more riffle units will be skipped at random.
 When possible, each riffle will have a "core area" defined, avoiding edges along channel margins and the upstream or downstream edges of the riffle.
 The core area of each riffle will be divided into nine equal quadrants in a three by three grid.
 One quadrant will be randomly selected for a kick sample.
-If more than one sample must be collected from a particular riffle, a second quadrant will be randomly chosen and sampled.
-Samples will be taken moving upstream from the most downstream riffle unit to minimize instream disturbance..
+If more than one sample